Katie Cassidy

-Katherine Evelyn Anita Cassidy (formerly Rodgers; born November 25, 1986) is an American actress.
+Katherine Evelyn Anita Cassidy (born November 25, 1986) is an American actress.
 Following several minor television roles, she came to attention as a scream queen after starring in the horror films When a Stranger Calls (2006), as Kelli Presley in Black Christmas (2006) and as Ruby in the third season of the horror series Supernatural (2007–2008).
-Following a supporting role in the action film Taken (2008), Cassidy played leading roles in the mystery horror series Harper's Island (2009) and the remake of the drama series Melrose Place (2009–2010).
+Following a supporting role in the action film Taken (2008), Cassidy played leading roles in the slasher series Harper's Island (2009) and the remake of the drama series Melrose Place (2009–2010).
 She starred as Kris Fowles in the slasher film remake A Nightmare on Elm Street (2010) and had a recurring role as Juliet Sharp during the fourth season of the teen drama Gossip Girl (2010–2012).

 Cassidy had her breakthrough in 2012, after being cast as Laurel Lance / Black Canary, on The CW television series Arrow.
 Cassidy has reprised her role in the Arrowverse series The Flash and Legends of Tomorrow, as well as voicing the character in the animated web series Vixen.
 Following her character's death in season four of Arrow, Cassidy began playing Laurel Lance / Black Siren, an antagonistic version of the character from a parallel universe, originating on The Flash and continuing on to Arrow.

 Early life and family

-Cassidy was born on November 25, 1986, in Los Angeles.
-She is the child from the short-lived relationship of actor and singer David Cassidy and fashion model Sherry Williams.
-Cassidy's paternal grandparents were actors Jack Cassidy and Evelyn Ward and she is the niece of teen idol and television producer Shaun Cassidy and actor Patrick Cassidy and Ryan Cassidy.
+Cassidy was born on November 25, 1986, in Los Angeles, California.
+She is the only child of actor and singer David Cassidy and fashion model Sherry Williams.
+Cassidy's paternal grandparents were actors Jack Cassidy and Evelyn Ward and she is the niece of teen idol and television producer Shaun Cassidy, actor Patrick Cassidy and Ryan Cassidy.
 Cassidy has a younger half-brother named Beau, born in 1991, from her father's third marriage to Sue Shifrin.
+She also has two younger half-sisters, Jenna and Jamie, from her mother's marriage to Richard Benedon and seven cousins including Samantha Cassidy, Jasmine Cassidy and Chelsea Cassidy who live in Australia.

-After Cassidy's parents ended their relationship, she was raised by her mother and stepfather Richard Benedon.
+After Cassidy's parents ended their relationship, she was raised by her mother and stepfather.
 David Cassidy spoke of his absence from Katie's life, saying in February 2017: "I've never had a relationship with her.
 I wasn't her father.
 I was her biological father but I didn't raise her.
 She has a completely different life.
 I'm proud of her.
 She's very talented.
 It's hard for me to even accept how old she is now."
 In her youth, Cassidy was on the competitive cheerleader team the California Flyers.
 A resident of Bell Canyon, California, she attended Calabasas High School.
 During her time there, she signed a recording contract, releasing a cover of "I Think I Love You", a song which had been a hit for her biological father as part of the soundtrack to his TV show The Partridge Family.